JakeKitzmann/FrequencyAnalysis/README.md

 This tool is completely free to use and publish with.
 If this aided your publication, please cite

-Jacob J. Kitzmann, The University of Iowa College of Engineering (add in paper citation when we get published)
+Jacob J. Kitzmann, BSE, The University of Iowa College of Engineering (add in paper citation when we get published)